geevcookie/CI-Twig-Parser/README.md

 ```
 {{anchor('users/dashboard', 'Dashboard')}}
 ```
-You can also specify an alias for further compatibility:
+To make it even easier for designers you can also specify an alias for the function:
 ```
 $this->load->helper('url');